 Linseed oil paints

-What is linseed oil paint?
+What is Linseed oil paints?

-What is linseed oil varnish and what is it used for?
+What is Linseed oil varnish and what is it used for?

 Linseed oil varnish is boiled linseed oil that is usually mixed with drying accelerators.

-More precisely, the production process for linseed oil varnish:
+More precisely, the production process for Linseed oil varnish:

-To manufacture varnish, linseed oil is heated, which starts a polymerisation process and thickens the oil.
+For the production of varnish, linseed oil is heated, which starts a polymerisation process and thickens the oil.
 The process is stopped by cooling the oil after boiling and filling it into airtight containers.
 Drying accelerators, known as siccatives, are added during the cooking process.
 The type and quantity of the siccative influence both the drying time and the environmental compatibility of the varnish.

-DICTUM only uses seasoned, degummed and cold-pressed linseed oil for its linseed oil varnishes, which is gently boiled to ensure good penetration and fast drying.
+DICTUM only uses seasoned, degummed and cold-pressed linseed oil for its Linseed oil varnishes, which is gently boiled to ensure good penetration and fast drying.
 The manganese siccatives used are one of the most environmentally friendly drying agents and are dosed under strict control.

-Linseed oil varnish for interior use - is made from cold-pressed linseed oil to which small amounts of siccative are added.
+Linseed oil varnish for interior use - is produced from cold-pressed linseed oil to which small amounts of siccative are added.
 However, it does not contain any fungicide.
 When mixed with pigment pastes, which have a high zinc content and therefore their own fungal protection, this varnish can also be used for exterior coatings without fungicides.
 Zinc offers natural protection against fungi.

 Linseed oil varnish itself has no UV protection due to its clear colour and should therefore only be used outdoors in combination with linseed oil pastes.

-Self-mixed linseed oil paints offer the following advantages:
+Self-mixed Linseed oil paints offer the following advantages:

 - They allow customisation of colour tone, consistency and drying time.